How to Improve Sales Performance for Sustainable Growth in 2026

 • Company-wide Indicators: Are you meeting your overarching sales goals?
 Consider high-level indicators like annual recurring revenue (ARR).

-• Sales Department Benchmarks: Take stock of your sales funnel health with metrics like win rate, average deal size, customer acquisition costs, and sales cycle length.
+• Sales Department Benchmarks: Take stock of your sales funnel's health with metrics such as win rate, average deal size, customer acquisition costs, and sales cycle length.

 • Individual and Team Metrics: Track individual and team effectiveness against quotas and personal goals.